-Another common use for the FET is in drum mixing, where many engineers use it on room microphones, overheads or across the entire drum bus.
-Used this way, the FET Compressor has a way of bringing out a large, explosive sound in the Led Zeppelin vein.
-This is also an application where parallel compression is a useful technique, so we added the Parallel Inject control to facilitate this.
-To reduce kick drum pumping or let the bass guitar's low end bloom, use the side chain filter.
+A natural function of the FET Compressor is in drum mixing.
+Engineers love to use the FET on room microphones, overheads, or across the entire drum bus.
+Used in this way, the FET Compressor reveals a large, explosive sound in the vein of Led Zeppelin.
+Parallel compression is also a useful technique here so we added the Parallel Inject control to facilitate that application.
+Want to reduce kick drum pumping or let the bass guitar's low-end bloom?
+We gave you the sidechain filter for that.

 - Sweet input and output stage distortion.